amooo-ooo/pep8plus/README.md

 ```

 ## Support
 pep8plus was created as a school project with the aspiration of helping other young Pythonistas enforce and learn python coding practices.
+The purpose of this project is to provide educators with a transparent, customisable and easy solution to helping their students enforce Python conventions.

 ## Contact
 You can contact me at [amor.budiyanto@gmail.com](mailto:amor.budiyanto@gmail.com).